NEURoboticsClub/neu-underwater-robotics/surface/README.md

 - `xgui`: The script to launch the GUI.
 - `xgui.py`: The code which `xgui` calls into.
 - `gui`: Responsible for defining PyQt5 GUI elements.
-- `surpressed_qt_messages.txt`: Qt messages that should not be logged.
+- `supressed_qt_messages.txt`: Qt messages that should not be logged.
 Each line is one message.

 ### Sturgeon